corbosiny/Quadcopters/README.md

     1. The motor controller code(for ESCs)

-    2. The flight controller(IMU and adjust code) https://www.youtube.com/watch?v=4BoIE8YQwM8(code) <-Video on the IMU code
+    2. IMU https://www.youtube.com/watch?v=4BoIE8YQwM8(code) <-Video on the IMU code

+    3. The PID Code for stabalizing the drone

-    3. Any sensors whos ouptut contribute to flight adjustment
+    4. Any sensors whos ouptut contribute to flight adjustment:
+        -GPS
+        -Accel/Gyro
+        -Barometer
+        -magnetometer

+    5. Kalman filter for signal filtering and state estimation

+    6.Overall flight controller

-    4. Test/callibration code for making sure the drone is functioning properly
+    7. Test/callibration code for making sure the drone is functioning properly

 GPS related code for tracking/planning flight

-    -More to come on the modules for this
+    -We are using the adafruit ultimate GPS module

 Sensors for measurments the drone needs to take

-    -More to come, many modules can be used
+    -Almost all are contained within the code of the modules they work with(EX: accel/gyro in IMU code)

 Code setting up the basic communication between drones